vmiklos/plees-tracker/guide/src/usage.md

 - Rating: This graph shows the user-provided rating of the sleeps per day, along with a cumulative moving average.
 Note that no rating counts as 0.

+- Variance: This graph shows the statistical variance and standard deviation of your daily sleep lengths.
+The more similar sleep lengths you get, the lower the variance will be.
+The variance units are hours squared and the standard deviation units are hours.

 The graphs are generated based on sleeps within the selected dashboard duration.

 ## Credits